jacques-saraydaryan/jacques-saraydaryan.github.io/_posts/actu/2021-10-05-Tuto-LocalPlanner.md

 layout: actu
 title: Navigation Local Planner tutorial
 description: >
- The following project refers to a tutorial on local planner, DWA is studied and different configurations are tested on environment containing known and unknown oblsacles.
+ The following project refers to a tutorial on local planner, DWA is studied and different configurations are tested on environment containing known and unknown obstacles.
 tags: [project]
 category: actu
 img: /assets/img/actu/training.jpg